Body Image & Eating Disorder Therapy

 You may find yourself constantly preoccupied with parts of your body that you feel are flawed, ugly, or “wrong,” even if others don’t see what you see.
 Maybe you check mirrors, avoid photos, or seek reassurance, but nothing ever seems to help for long.

-Virtual Therapy for Eating Disorders & Complex PTSD
+Virtual Therapy for Body Image, Eating Disorders & Complex PTSD in Orlando, Florida

-Serving women, teens, and college students seeking full recovery from their eating disorders and complex trauma in Tampa, Florida and 41 other states.
+Serving women, teens, and college students seeking full recovery from their eating disorders and complex trauma in Orlando, Florida and 41 other states.

 Trauma & Complex PTSD Therapy

 Compassionate, validating virtual 60-minute individual therapy sessions to help you feel safe in your body and seen in your story.
-Serving Tampa, Florida & 41+ states.
+Serving Orlando, Florida & 41+ states.

 -